7 quiet countryside destinations in Europe to visit in spring

 Another good day trip is Montalcino, which is known for Brunello di Montalcino - one of Italy’s best (and boldest) red wines.
 Most of the wineries are small and family-run, and they’re happy to pour you a tasting without making a big production out of it.
 You don’t need to book a formal tour, just call ahead or drop in.
 The landscape around Montalcino is all soft hills and tidy vineyards, and you can park, walk a little, and have it all to yourself.

 If you’re someone who enjoys slow mornings and quiet views, consider staying at an agriturismo: a working farm that offers accommodation.
 Many are tucked away down gravel roads and surrounded by olive groves, with just a handful of rooms.
 They’re usually run by families who’ll serve you breakfast with homemade cakes, eggs from their hens, and olive oil they pressed themselves.
-Some offer dinner too - home-cooked meals eaten outside under the trees if the weather’s good.
+Some offer dinner too, with home-cooked meals eaten outside under the trees if the weather’s good.

 Wine Tasting in Montalcino